MileHacker Logo

 Practical Communication

-• Use apps for translation for quick understanding.
+• Use translation apps for quick understanding.

-• Body communication and gestures facilitate communication.
+• Body language and gestures facilitate communication.

 • Carry a small notebook for writing down words or phrases.